rstudio/shinyloadtest/cran-comments.md

 #### 2026-02-05

-I have made a fix for the dplyr update and my other cosmetic fixes.
+I have made a fix for the dplyr update and many other cosmetic fixes.

 Please let me know if there is any more information I can provide.